meownyaaa/rdp-windows-workflow/README.md

 Commands taken from [here](https://github.com/CYB3RKING/RDP?tab=readme-ov-file#rdp-code).
 <br>
-Feel free to upload zrok somewhere else if you don't trust the one I have uploaded.
+Feel free to upload zrok somewhere else.
 # Connecting to RDP (you will need zrok on your machine too!)
 <br>